Assassins (musical): Idealism and optimism

-Pain, Desperation, and Disillusionment
+Pain, desperation, and disillusionment

-Pain and desperation are keywords in Zangara's character and lyrics: he is portrayed to be a poor immigrant who suffers a very strong stomachache.
-In How I Saved Roosevelt, Zangara's pain in the stomach and his desperation of not being able to cure his stomachache turn into his anger and hatred towards the upper class.
-According to Schrader, the real-life Moore attempted her assassination due to political reasons, yet in the musical, she did so due to an entirely different one: she was so frustrated and desperate about "how to understand and express herself" that she took the "drastic action."
-On the other hand, Byck's attempt of assassination on President Richard Nixon, is also to "satisfy his personal frustrations."
-His solo scene, being the only recording that is not a song in the musical, presents his pain and disillusionment through his words and emotion expressions in Have It Your Way.
+Pain and desperation are central to Zangara's character: he is portrayed as a poor immigrant who suffers a very strong stomachache.
+In "How I Saved Roosevelt", Zangara's stomach pain and his desperation about not being able to cure his stomachache turn into his anger and hatred towards the upper class.
+According to Schrader, the real-life Moore attempted her assassination due to political reasons, yet in the musical, she does so due to an entirely different one: she is so frustrated and desperate about "how to understand and express herself" that she takes "drastic action."
+On the other hand, Byck's assassination attempt on President Richard Nixon is also to "satisfy his personal frustrations."
+His solo scene, titled "Have It Your Way" in the 2004 Broadway cast recording, presents his pain and disillusionment through his words and emotional expressions.